 The target price is the value of the price range of the pattern added to the neckline.
 For example, if a neckline is at $20, and the bottom of the head is $15, the difference is $5.
 Therefore, $20 (the neckline) plus the range of $5, equals the target price ($20+$5=$25).
 This hypothetical setup therefore anticipates a 25% increase in stock price.

-As with the H&S pattern, the neckline defines whether or not the pattern is complete and, therefore, has any meaning.
+As with the H&S pattern, the neckline defines if the pattern is complete and, therefore, whether it has any meaning.
 As with other lines in technical analysis, the neckline represents a “line in the sand” dividing bulls and bears.
 Along the line itself is a sort of equilibrium between buyers and sellers.
 Trading above the line represents strength and hope.
 Trading beneath the line represents weakness and fear.

 With an ideal H&S pattern, the neckline has five unique “touch points.”
 The first is on the left side of the left shoulder; the second is at the right side of the left shoulder (which is also the left side of the head); the third is at the right side of the head; the fourth is at the right side of the right shoulder, at which point the price breaks beneath the neckline; and the fifth point (which is optional, in a sense) is when the price retraces back up to the neckline before falling hard once again.